 Pornography is printed or visual material containing the explicit description or display of sexual organs or activity, intended to stimulate erotic rather than aesthetic or emotional feelings.
 The creation or possession of pornography that depicts individuals under the age of 18 is a serious crime.

 The University Code of conduct applies wherever a student is located.
 University Housing and Dining policies apply only in residence halls, but apply to guests as well as residents.

 Sexual Misconduct / Harassment / Assault

 Sexual misconduct is a broad term encompassing any unwelcome behavior of a sexual nature that is committed without consent or by force, intimidation, coercion, or manipulation, including both sexual harassment and sexual assault.

 Theft is defined as taking the property of another, without their permission, and with the intent to permanently deprive them of it.
 The criminal consequences for theft depend on the value of the item taken and can range from a fine up to a prison sentence.
 Beyond the criminal consequences, having a theft conviction on your record can make it difficult to obtain employment in the future.

 A threat is telling a person that you are going to do some act that you have no legal right to do.

 Weapons are prohibited on campus.
-A weapon includes guns, knives intended for self defense as opposed to cooking, stun guns, batons, martial arts weapons, and other items.
+A weapon includes guns, knives intended for self defense as opposed to cooking, tasers, batons, martial arts weapons, and other items.
 The penalties for committing a crime are often significantly increased if a weapon was used during its commission.
 It is also illegal to carry a concealed weapon on your person unless you have a state issued concealed weapons permit.
 Such a permit does not give the right to carry a weapon on the University of Iowa campus, and a permit holder could be sanctioned by the University even if they had not committed a crime under state law.